 Same Sex Couples: Estate Administration and Assets

-3 Types of Assets Impacted By Same Sex Couples Ruling:
+3 Types of Assets Impacted By Same-Sex Couples Ruling:

-Federal recognition of same sex marriage will impact many aspects of estate administration.
+Federal recognition of same-sex marriage will impact many aspects of estate administration.
 One such area that the ruling will affect is the handling and titling of certain assets.
-Therefore, the following are three examples of assets that may be impacted concerning estate administration for same sex couples, either during periods of incapacity or following the death of one spouse:
+Therefore, the following are three examples of assets that may be impacted concerning estate administration for same-sex couples, either during periods of incapacity or following the death of one spouse:

 - Retirement assets.
-While surviving spouses in a same sex marriage can now inherit an IRA as a rollover IRA instead of an inherited IRA.
+While surviving spouses in a same-sex marriage can now inherit an IRA as a rollover IRA instead of an inherited IRA.
 Most noteworthy, this allows the surviving spouse to defer withdrawing funds from the account until age 70 ½.

 - Social Security benefits.
-As a result, now surviving spouses in a same sex marriage qualify as a spouse for Social Security benefits.
+As a result, now surviving spouses in a same-sex marriage qualify as a spouse for Social Security benefits.

 - The primary residence.
-If the primary residence is sold, same sex married couples can now exclude up to $500,000 of gains on the sale of the property.
-Yet, previously same sex married couples may have been treated as “single” and therefore could only exclude $250,000 in gains.
+If the primary residence is sold, same-sex married couples can now exclude up to $500,000 of gains on the sale of the property.
+Yet, previously same-sex married couples may have been treated as “single” and therefore could only exclude $250,000 in gains.

 If you are ready to start your case, then please give us a call or fill out our Get Help Now form.
 A comprehensive overview of California Probate is available here.
-Should you have additional questions about trust litigation, you will find plenty of useful information in our Learning Center.
+Should you have additional questions about trust litigation, you will find plenty of helpful information in our Learning Center.